WORKING GROUP V: INSOLVENCY

 Australia adopted the Model Law on Cross-Border Insolvency by way of the Cross-Border Insolvency Act 2008 and around 50 countries have adopted it world-wide.
 There is now a substantial jurisprudence on cross-border insolvency both under the Model Law and under the letters of request regimes maintained in Australia under s 29 Bankruptcy Act and s 581 Corporations Act.

-Australia’s membership of UNCITRAL continues into 2022.
+Australia’s membership of UNCITRAL continues into 2022 and following.

 Civil Asset Tracing, and Applicable Law